Secession (Succession)

-"Secession" is the third-season premiere of the HBO satirical comedy-drama television series Succession, and the 21st episode overall.
-It was written by series creator Jesse Armstrong and directed by Mark Mylod, and aired on October 17, 2021.
+"Secession" is the third-season premiere of the American satirical comedy-drama television series Succession, and the 21st episode overall.
+It was written by series creator Jesse Armstrong and directed by Mark Mylod, and originally aired on HBO on October 17, 2021.

 The episode picks up immediately from where the second season left off, and follows Kendall and Logan mobilizing their respective sides in preparation for a corporate battle in the wake of Kendall's bombshell press conference.

 Plot

 Having just publicly named his father responsible for Waystar RoyCo's cover-up of historic sexual misconduct on the company cruise lines, a manic Kendall leaves with Greg and Karolina to mobilize support for his side ahead of the company's shareholder meeting.
 In the car, Karolina warns Kendall that he has exposed both himself and the company at large to legal action; when she refuses to side with him, Kendall ejects Karolina from the vehicle, leaving her to be swarmed by reporters.
 On the way to Waystar's offices, Kendall learns that his security clearance has been revoked, and thus decides to set up operations at his ex-wife Rava's apartment.
-There, he meets with leading public-relations strategist Berry Schneider and her assistant Comfry, having hired the two to help steward his public image.
+There, he meets with leading public relations strategist Berry Schneider and her assistant Comfry, having hired the two to help steward his public image.

 In Europe, Logan and the rest of his children and senior management are taken from their yacht to an airfield to strategize.
 Logan calls Kendall and gives him one chance to recant his statement; when Kendall refuses, Logan resolves to amass support from his allies against his son, including the President of the United States.
 Gerri attempts to reach out to the White House, but is informed by a senior aide that the DOJ cannot afford Waystar any favors.
 Logan decides to split his inner circle into two camps: he, Tom, Karl, Frank and Hugo depart for Sarajevo (which has no extradition treaty with the U.S.) while Roman, Gerri and Shiv are sent back to New York.